-We recommend inflating your hot tub in a large open area then moving into your preferred location.
-Any creases will disappear over time.
-When moving your inflated liner, be aware of sharp objects, fences, prickly hedges etc. On that note, it is probably best to always keep your pets away from your spa.
+We recommend inflating your hot tub in a large open area and then moving into your preferred location.
+Any creases will disappear over a few weeks.
+When moving your inflated liner, never drag it on the floor and be aware of sharp objects, fences, prickly hedges etc. It is probably best to always keep your pets away from your Lay-Z-Spa.
 Claws and sharp teeth can cause damage and you may encounter deflation.

 Next, fill your Lay-Z-Spa with water up to the recommended level.
 You can use water from the hot tap to reduce the amount of time the pump takes to heat up your hot tub which means you get to use it sooner!

 If you need some extra help with setting up your Lay-Z-Spa, you can view our setup videos.

 Chemicals are essential for keeping your water clean and safe to use.
 We stock an expansive range of Clearwater Chemicals, all designed for use with Lay-Z-Spa hot tubs.
 It is important to understand chemicals and regular testing of your water before you use it and as part of regular maintenance.
 You can find all the information you need in our Hot Tub Chemicals Guide.